Step Two – Fundamentals of Transitional Ministry: The Work of the Congregation (FTMC)

 Fundamentals of Transitional Ministry: The Work of the Congregation (FTMC) is step two of FTM training.
 FTMC builds on the work begun in the first class (step one), Fundamentals of Transitional Ministry: The Work of the Leader (FTML).

-This five day course emphasizes the work of the congregation.
+This six day course emphasizes the work of the congregation.
 The fundamental tasks of the congregation, framed as Focus Points, are to successfully navigate the transition period:

 - HERITAGE– Reviewing how the congregation has been shaped and formed.